 This is a self-guided course, but help from tutors is available via email or telephone.
 Course materials include 17 modules with both online and printed learning material.
 Topics include How to Become a Copywriting, Writing for Different Kinds of Web Pages, and Writing for Social Media.
 The tutors in this program are all practicing copywriters, so you can be assured they know what they are talking about.

-The UK-based Blackford Centre for Copywriting course is one of very few copywriting courses that is accredited.
+The UK-based Blackford Centre for Copywriting course is one of the very few accredited copywriting courses.

 10. Copyhacker’s Conversion Copywriting 101

 Conversion Copywriting 101 is an introductory course on the basics of web copywriting.
-Designed and taught by copywriters Lianna Patch, Sam Woods and Amy Hebdon, this course covers topics like the difference between features and benefits, How to write Google Ads campaigns, and the difference between homepages and landing pages.
-Access to the course is free.
+Designed and taught by copywriters Lianna Patch, Sam Woods, and Amy Hebdon, this course covers topics like the difference between featCoursend benefits, How to write Google Ads campaigns, and the difference between homepages and landing pages.
+Access to the system is free.

-The Copyhacker’s Conversion Copywriting 101 course is a perfect intro course for those who aren’t quite sure yet whether a copywriting career is right for them.
+The Copyhacker’s Conversion CopywritiCourse course is a perfect intro course for those who aren’t quite sure whether a copywriting career is right for them.